SoftwareOutlook/ASEArch-Test-Codes/README.md

                          gpu-baseline : uses basic CUDA implementation of Jacobi solver

                          gpu-shm : uses shared memory to store plane xy in a block of threads
+			 gpu-bandwidth : measure the time for the simple update u[i] = const * v[i]
+			                 -t is meaningleas in this case

                          NOTES: 1) For GPU runs transfer time between device and host is also implemented
                                 2) Default model is baseline.